The spectacular emptiness of Roseanne Barr’s apology

 — Kate Aurthur (@KateAurthur) May 30, 2018

 Barr confirmed she’d written those words herself.
 And then, even though it was getting late on the East Coast, she still found time for one more grotesque, apology-nullifying series of tweets.
-She blamed her racist remark on “ambien tweeting” which she felt “went too far.”
-(Barr deleted the tweets as soon as “Ambien” became the #1 trending topic on Twitter.)
-Ambien has several known side effects, but none of them involves suddenly going Klan-level racist.
-That part of Barr was already been present, with Ambien possibly lulling her into a state of comfort in which she believed her recent resurgence would buffer her against blowback from anything she could say.
+In what I’ll deem the Ambien suite or her symphonic apology, she blamed her racist remark on Ambien tweeting, which she felt “went too far.”
+(Barr deleted the tweets as soon as “Ambien” became the #1 trending topic on Twitter late Tuesday evening.)
+Ambien has several known side effects, but none of them involves going Klan-level racist.
+That part of Barr was already present, with Ambien possibly lulling such sublime comfort that she believed her recent resurgence would buffer her against all blowback.
 She didn’t need the Ambien to be wrong.

-A person can’t profess to be sorry while simultaneously working so hard to prove they have nothing to be sorry about.
+A person can’t actually be sorry while sweating so hard to prove there’s nothing to be sorry about.
 This contradiction is why Donald Trump never apologizes.
-(Well, that and also being a shitty person.)
-When a public figure has just offended most of the country, they either double down to bolster the remaining die-hards, or apologize to concede everybody has a reason to be mad.
+(Well, that and just plain being a shitty person.)
+When a public figure has offended most of the country, they can either double down to bolster the remaining die-hards, or apologize to concede that everybody does have a reason to be upset.
 Roseanne Barr kept swinging wildly back and forth between both, confirming her apology’s essential emptiness.
-That final, desperate one-two punch of sincere-sounding remorse followed by the Ambien excuse is a fitting close to this whirlwind chapter in her life and perhaps a permanent stain on her reputation.
+That final, desperate one-two punch of sincere-sounding remorse followed by the Ambien excuse is a fitting close to this whirlwind chapter in her life, and a permanent stain on her reputation.
 And unlike her TV show, there likely won’t be a reboot.